apfelbox/Prism-Detached/README.txt

 * `line`: highlighted lines (for syntax, check the [offical docs](http://prismjs.com/plugins/line-highlight/))
 * `line_offset`: the offset, with which the line numbering should start
 * `post`:  if you want to include a code piece of another post, you can explicitly specify the post id here

+= Cached Assets loader =
+The plugin includes (from v1.3 on) a cached assets loader, so that all needed assets are concatenated into one js and one css file to minimize the HTTP requests.
+To make use of the cached assets loader, just create a directory `/cache/` inside your plugin directory and make it writable for PHP.

 = Supported languages =